- Publications and resources

 Over time, CASA has become aware of some issues that could be better addressed in the rules.

-Further, the Australian Government Department of Infrastructure, Regional Development and Cities conducted an independent review and consultation on the current Part 139.H ruleset in December 2015, and the resulting recommendations need to be incorporated in the ruleset.
+Further, the Australian Government Department of Infrastructure, Transport, Regional Development and Communications conducted an independent review and consultation on the current Part 139.H ruleset in December 2015, and the resulting recommendations need to be incorporated in the ruleset.

 A review of the rules is also an opportunity to better align them with international best practice and current ICAO standards, as well as industry developments and technological improvements that have occurred since the rules were first developed.

 The updated rules will also seek to address:

 - the ongoing prescription of legacy practices that pre-empted the implementation of Subpart 139.H of CASR